previousnext/drupal-project/README.md

 # Drupal Project

-Use this project as a template for working on Drupal core.
+Use this project as a template for working on Drupal core and contrib modules.

 ## Requirements